jeremy119watson/literature/README.md

-### Note:
+# literature

-This was a project for my Object-Oriented design class in college, the focus being on the object-oriented game logic.
+This is an implementation of the card game, Literature.
+This was a project for my Object-Oriented Design class in college, the focus being on the object-oriented game logic.
+As such, the implementation is not actually designed for six different players to play the game, instead it is designed for one person to demo the game.
 The following description was required for grading.
 ___

 Literature Project